kiranb1301/Blog-Post-Application/README.md

 <ul>Search Functionality: Allow users to search for posts by keywords or tags</ul>
 <ul>User Profiles: Extend the application to include customizable user profiles.</ul>

-Contributing <br>
+<h2>Contributing </h2>
-Contributions are welcome!
-Please fork this repository and submit a pull request with any improvements or feature additions.
+<b>Contributions are welcome!
+Please fork this repository and submit a pull request with any improvements or feature additions. </b>